hdShang/arxiv-daily/docs/cs-CV/2025-10-03/papers/251003455v1-pearl-pathway-enhanced-representation-learning-for-gene-and-pathway-.md

 ---
 layout: default
-title: PEaRL: Pathway-Enhanced Representation Learning for Gene and Pathway Expression Prediction from Histology
+title: "PEaRL: Pathway-Enhanced Representation Learning for Gene and Pathway Expression Prediction from Histology"
 ---

 # PEaRL: Pathway-Enhanced Representation Learning for Gene and Pathway Expression Prediction from Histology